TrevorS/bootstrap3-datetimepicker-rails/README.md

 If your server is running, you will need to **restart Rails** before using the gem.

-Add the following to your Javascript manifest file (`application.js`):
+Add the following to your JavaScript manifest file (`application.js`):
 ```js
 //= require moment
 //= require bootstrap-datetimepicker